Milblog: Milblogs

 Military blogs emerged with the Iraq War in 2003.
 Initially named "warblogs" as well, they became popular under the name "milblogging" in 2004.
 In October 2005, a U.S. soldier named Jean-Paul Borda launched the blog aggregator Milblogging.com.
 A milblog is primarily focused on the events of the military, written about by those with inside knowledge of the military, whether an active soldier, a veteran of the military, a spouse of a soldier, or a civilian with a special connection to the military.

 Milblogs often criticized the media coverage of the wars in Afghanistan and Iraq, seeking to correct what they saw as biased or negative reporting.
 Thus, Matt Burden of Blackfive.net cites as the rationale of his blog the death in combat of a fellow soldier and good friend of his, who died saving the life of a magazine reporter, yet had his death go unreported by the magazine.
 One milblogger chose to offer his site "as an educational service to the American People who wish to know the true story of Iraq and Afghanistan."
 Other milblogs cite similar intentions to report the news that they did not feel the mainstream media was reporting.

 C.J.
 Grisham was among the first active duty soldiers to become a milblogger when he opened A Soldier's Perspective in December 2004.
 Within five years, ASP was receiving an average of 1,500 visitors per day (nearly 1 million in total) from over 120 countries and was ranked the second most popular site on Milblogging.com.

 In 2005, there were fewer than 200 "milblogs" in existence.
 In July 2011, Milblogging.com listed more than 3,000 military blogs in 46 countries.
 The top 5 locations were US, Iraq, Afghanistan, the United Kingdom, and Germany.
-During the 2022 war in Ukraine, Russian milblogs became increasingly quoted.
+During the Russian invasion of Ukraine, Russian milblogs became increasingly popular.